Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 **Engineering: The grammar of constructed affordances and abilities**

 Engineering is just an extension of a core human capability: The ability to build tools.
-Tool-making is central to human nature, it's what we
+Tool-making is central to human nature, it's what we excel at as a species.